10 November 2016

 Highlights for the Quarter

-Commenting on the key financial highlights of the quarterly and year-end results, Sappi Chief Executive Officer Steve Binnie said:
+Commenting on the key financial highlights of the year and fourth quarter, Sappi Chief Executive Officer Steve Binnie said:

 The year and quarter under review